The Pastor And You | Simply Vinnie - Unpacking The Complicated

 _______

 Oh!
 I know.
-Some of you are saying, “Not my Pastor.
-My pastor is just bad on purpose.
-He/or she does not care, he/she is a control freak, a bully, a fake, and a lazy no good drain on the church.”
-[Yes, sadly some people really talk about their Pastor that way].
-If that is your pastor, and I don’t deny that there are bad pastors out there, then understand your pastor is broken, beaten, and bruised.
-Your pastor is trapped, defeated, and miserable.
-Understand no pastor wants to live life like that.
-To do so crushes them with the guilt of failing God.
-If this is your Pastor, then your Pastor is in trouble.
-Your Pastor could be in danger of losing employment, family, and maybe even eternal life.
-Understand, that pastor may need your love, care, support, and resources while they heal so that they can care for you better, also.
-Understand, your pastor is a member of your church too.
-The church needs to care about all its members.
-Even the one they expect the most out of, the pastor.
+Some of you may be saying, “Not my pastor.
+My pastor is intentionally bad.
+He or she simply does not care and is a control freak, bully, fake, and lazy drain on the church.”
+[Yes, sadly, some people do speak of their pastor in this way].
+If this is your pastor, and I acknowledge that there are indeed bad pastors out there, then please understand that your pastor is broken, beaten, and bruised.
+They are trapped, defeated, and miserable.
+No pastor wants to live life like that, as it crushes them with the guilt of failing God.
+If this describes your pastor, then your pastor is in trouble.
+They could be in danger of losing their job, family, and even their eternal life.
+Please understand that your pastor may need your love, care, support, and resources while they heal so that they can better care for you.
+Also, remember that your pastor is a member of your church too.
+The church should care for all its members, even the one they expect the most from – the pastor.

 Why Some Pastor’s Struggle:

-Carey Nieuwhof is a much sought out Church leadership expert, and founder of one of the most influential Churches in North America, Connexus Church.
-Nieuwhof says Pastoral burnout was the darkest moment of this life.
+Carey Nieuwhof is a much sought-after Church leadership expert, and founder of one of the most influential Churches in North America, Connexus Church.
+Nieuwhof says Pastoral burnout was the darkest moment of his life.

 “Seven years ago, I entered into the darkest period of my life.
 I found the edge, and as I was falling, I knew that I realized this time I couldn’t pull myself back.
 I could get out of bed every day, and I did.
 I kept praying and reading my bible.
 But my speed decreased to a snail’s pace.
 And hope felt like it had died.
 My motivation and passion dropped to zero.”
 [1]